FelixKrueger/reStrainingOrder/Docs/README.md

 11	3100380	C	A	1	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0	0
 ```

-If you have no further use for these files they may be deleted afterwards to save disk space (they were used for the N-masking process).
+If you have no further use for these files they may be deleted afterwards to save disk space (they were used for the N-masking process and have already served their purpose).

 **SNP filtering and genome preparation reports**